 The plastic tote was indeed slippery and since I did not put newspaper down I put the poor things in sub-par housing.
-I was really upset about not giving my chicks the absolute best environment to thrive.
+I was really upset about not giving my chicks the best housing for them to thrive in.

 I am not ashamed to admit that I totally beat myself up for it.

-Lesson learned, cardboard boxes as housing is the only way this girl will raise her little chicks from now on.
+Lesson learned, a DIY cardboard box brooder is the only way this girl will raise her little chicks from now on.
 It’s free, super easy to set up, the chicks do great in it, and it works!
 Today my hens are full-grown and doing well.
 Yes, they still have curled toes, but they have adjusted to life this way and are able to scratch and roost like the other hens.

 I was very lucky to learn a lesson without causing a life-threatening condition to my hens.